 'SCOTSMAN' looked in on the NYMR in March 2016

-Almost fresh from her £4.2M restoration - confusing that, isn't it, locomotives are 'she' but her name is - 'Flying Scotsman' - named after the express working* between Kings Cross and Waverley Station, Edinburgh that pre-dated the engine by several years.
+Almost fresh from her £4.2M restoration paint job.
+Confusing that, isn't it, locomotives are 'she' but her name is 'Flying Scotsman' named after the express working* between Kings Cross and Waverley Station, Edinburgh that pre-dated the engine by several generations.
 Now in British Railways Brunswick green livery she gleamed and stunned crowds on the North Yorkshire Moors Railway (where else?)
 At Pickering she probably also deafened when she eased forward after releasing her train under the overall roof, rebuilt in 2012.

 Ten years after funds were poured in from commercial and private donors, the engine built as A1 4-6-2 4472 'Flying Scotsman' in the early 1920's (in less than a decade she'll celebrate her centenary) was shown off on Yorkshire's premier preserved railway, the NYMR.
 I suspect there wasn't a dry eye around amongst the very few left of the generation that saw her first run, or that saw her sold off to Alan Pegler in the early Sixties*, resplendent in Doncaster loco green (a darker shade than A1 'Tornado' was painted, in Darlington apple green).